Michael Dousman: Marriage and family

 Dousman married and had a family.
 His son Hercules L. Dousman later became a noted pioneer in what was developed as the state of Wisconsin.

+Michael Dousman died in Milwaukee on August 11, 1854, and was buried at Forest Home Cemetery.

 Legacy

 The schooner Michael Dousman, which sailed on the upper Great Lakes from 1843-1853, was named after the trader.